JetBrains/lets-plot-kotlin/Writerside/topics/export.md

 ## Saving Plot in a File

-The `ggsave()` function is a convenient way of saving a plot or a GGBunch object in a file.
+The `ggsave()` function is a convenient way of saving a plot or a multiplot in a file.

 The supported export formats are: `SVG`, `HTML`, `PNG`, `JPEG` and `TIFF`.